folkertvanheusden/libNSSNMP/README.md

 libnssnmp
 ---------
-libnssnmp is a simple SNMP agent - it allows your application to respond to SNMP requests.
+libnssnmp is a simple SNMP agent - it allows your (C++) application to respond to SNMP requests.

 how to use it